grain-lang/grain/stdlib/string.md

 decode : (Bytes, Encoding) -> String
 ```

-Decodes the given byte sequence into a string using the given encoding scheme,
+Decodes the given byte sequence into a string using the given encoding scheme, excluding any byte-order marker.
-skipping the byte-order marker, if it's present.

 Parameters: